Skip to main content

 Walk the Client through their Scripe account.

-• Finally, guide them through the Analytics Dashboard.
-Highlight that this is where they’ll see the impact of all the content you’re creating and managing for them.
+• Analytics tab: Highlight that this is where they’ll see the impact of all the content you’re creating and managing for them.